idcrook/idcrook.github.io/_posts/2020-03-24-emacs-and-cpp-and-cuda.md

 image: /images/emacs-editing-optix-cuda-header.png
 ---

 Recently, I got an Nvidia GeForce (RTX series) card.
 I've been using it to learn about graphics programming and raytracing and things like that under Linux.
-And I am using Emacs to editing the C++ files that all the graphics SDKs seem to use.
+And I am using Emacs to edit the C++ files that all the graphics SDKs seem to use.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->